 IRC have some very good information on how to get a certificate at

-The certificate can take up to 3 weeks so make sure you plan this well in advance for your first race.
+The certificate can take up to 3 weeks, so make sure you plan this well in advance of your first race.

 Note: JOG do not require you to have an endorsed certificate but reserve the right to request you get one at their discretion.

 Ensure that your boat insurance covers you for racing.
 “Each participating boat shall be insured with valid third-party liability insurance with a minimum cover of not less than £2,000,000 sterling.”

 You should contact your insurance company to make certain that this is in place.

 MyJOG is JOG’s platform for race entry and managing all aspects of your racing with JOG.